dblock/kahneraja.github.io/_posts/2016-08-14-if-you-need-me-ill-be-in-brooklyn-writing-code-for-hillary-clinton.md

 I'm doing 3 days a week for Hillary and 2 days a week remote dev for Readify - the best tech consultancy in Australia.

-One of the coolest things about working at Readify, aside from the talent, is that it's the sort of crew that encourages this sort of community engagement and flexible work/life/passion balance.
+One of the coolest things about working at Readify, aside from the talent, is that it's the sort of crew that encourages this level of community engagement and flexible work/life/passion balance.

 I'm eternally grateful.